lduros/addon-tab/README.md

 This module does only a few things:

     - Like the core addon-page module, it hides the navigation bar.
-But instead of being limited to a single page in your data/ directory, you can create a new tab for any URL (including local addon pages) with a hidden nagivation toolbar.
+But instead of being limited to the single data/index.html page, you can create a new tab for any local addon pages with a hidden nagivation toolbar.

     - To increase the distinct flavor of your addon, you can also add CSS styles to the tab itself of your addon tab.
 You may give it a certain background color, change the aspect of the